Why use the NIHR Sheffield CRF?

 Are you aware of current funding opportunities?

-If you are considering developing an application the NIHR Research Design Service Yorkshire & Humber (NIHR RDS YH) offers free support or specialist advice to turn your ideas into research proposals or to further develop your existing proposals.
-For more information please visit the NIHR RDS YH Website design section.
+If you are considering developing an application the NIHR Research Support Service (NIHR RSS) offers free support or specialist advice to turn your ideas into research proposals or to further develop your existing proposals.
+For more information please visit the NIHR Research Support Service section of the website.

 For University of Sheffield staff, the Research Service has faculty support teams that provide assistance at every stage of the research grant application process.
 Your relevant Research Strategy Manager and Research Development Officer will be happy to offer advice and support in the early stages of a project.
 For further details please see the R&IS contact page.